Christochi/terraform-aws-infra/packer/README.md

 # Packer

 ## Description
-build custom ami using an ami image from amazon, uplosds the web files and install necessary applications used for deploying web apps in the custom ami
+builds custom ami using an ami image from amazon, uploads the files and installs necessary applications used for deploying apps in the custom ami

 ## Requirement
 - install packer